Coherent Control of Wave Scattering via Minimal-Parameter Tuning of Complex Spectra: Full wave simulations

 The 2D chaotic cavity used in the main text is a D-shaped structure with $R = 5.75 \lambda_c$, where $\lambda_c = c_0/f_c$ denotes the wavelength corresponding to the cutoff frequency and $c_0$ is the speed of light in vacuum.
 The cavity is truncated from a circular disk by a straight cut at a distance $d = R/2$ from the center and is connected to a few single mode waveguides along this cut.
 Inside the cavity, the scatterers consist of elliptical disks with major and minor semi-axes of $0.75\lambda_c$ $0.5 \lambda_c$, respectively.
 All the boundaries are perfectly conducting.
-Simulations were performed using COMSOL Multiphysics.
+Simulations in Figs. 1-4 were performed using the commercial finite-element method software COMSOL Multiphysics.
+Full wave simulations in Fig. 5 were performed using the boundary integral equations (BIE) package chunkIE, see~\cite{chunkie}.
+Full wave simulations of the periodic structures in Fig. 6 were performed using the rigorous coupled wave analysis (RCWA) package RETICOLO, see~\cite{reticolo}.
+Example codes used for the analyses presented in this work are available at~\cite{Alhulaymi_Coherent_Control_of_2026}.